GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 -

-Product Security Team (PSIRT): Many organizations have a PSIRT or designated security response team.
-Their role is to coordinate the entire handling process internally.
+Product Security Team (PSIRT): An organization’s PSIRT or designated security response team, when present, coordinates the entire handling of the vulnerability response process.
 They receive and triage incoming reports, involve relevant development teams, track remediation progress, and ensure communication flows to reporters and management.
 The PSIRT also works on preparing advisories and post-remediation follow-ups.
-In an open source context, this could simply be the core maintainers or a subset of project contributors who handle security issues.
+In an open source context, the PSIRT may simply consist of the core maintainers or a subset of project contributors who handle security issues.

 -